A truly committed

 The WWCGP advisory board is a group of individuals who have united together to share their views of the development of bicycling through the platform of a women's-only bicycle race.
 Their combined experiences have contributed immensely to the growth of WWCGP.

 Carole Vanier has dedicated her whole life to sport by teaching physical education for 30 years as well as racing.
 Quebec Cycling Hall of Fame inductee, Carole was a former pioneer of women racing in Quebec and also a former top Canadian athlete and is now competing as a master.
 Her achievements include 1980 Canadian Champion (TT), 1983 Canadian cycling team women's coach, 2013-2014 Canadian Criterium Champion, 2012 Canadian Road Race Champion, as well as racing several world championships.
 Those around her have found her to be nothing short of inspirational.
 She’d like to use this status to promote cycling for women in Canada and especially Quebec.
-As a Liv Ambassador, her main goal is to promote women’s cycling in Quebec.
+As a Liv Ambassador, one of her goals is to promote women’s competitive cycling.

 Tom Schuler enjoyed a 20-year career as a bicycle racer, including 10 years as a founding member of the 7-Eleven Cycling Team and as a member of the 1980 Olympic Cycling Team.
 During his career as a professional cyclist, Schuler garnered more than 100 career victories including the 1987 US Pro Road Championship.
 After retiring from racing, Schuler turned to team management - first as the Assistant General Manager for the Motorola Cycling Team then forming his own sports management company, Team Sports Inc. in 1992.
 In 1999-2000 Team Sports was managing both the #1 world ranked Volvo Cannondale mountain bike team and the world #1 world ranked Saturn Women’s Cycling Team and has managed 20 unique road, mountain bike and triathlon teams.
 Schuler is also a founding partner and manages cycling events including the Tour of America’s Dairyland, the Intelligentsia Cup in Chicago and the Quad Cities Criterium.